-Although he passed away when I was only three years old, Stuart Davis is an America painter whose works I’ve completely fallen in love with through seeing them in the permanent collections of The Met, MOMA and The Whitney – the latter of which is currently hosting a career retrospective of Davis’ paintings entitled In Full Swing, which is just mind blowing.
+Although he passed away when I was only three years old, Stuart Davis is an American painter whose works I’ve completely fallen in love with through seeing his paintings in the permanent collections of The Met, MOMA and The Whitney – the latter of which is currently hosting a career retrospective of Davis’ paintings entitled In Full Swing, which is just mind blowing.

 If you are a Davis fan, this exhibit is a must-see.
 If you’re not yet familiar with his work, now is the time to get yourself an education.

 Stuart Davis (1892–1964) was one of the preeminent figures of American modernism.
 With a long career that stretched from the early twentieth century well into the postwar era, he brought a distinctively American accent to international modernism.

 Faced with the choice between realism and pure abstraction early in his career, Davis invented a vocabulary that harnessed the grammar of abstraction to the speed and simultaneity of modern America.
 By merging the bold, hard-edged style of advertising with the conventions of European avant-garde painting, he created an art endowed with the vitality and dynamic rhythms that he saw as uniquely modern and American.
 In the process, he achieved a rare synthesis: an art that is resolutely abstract, yet at the same time exudes the spirit of popular culture.

 The exhibition is unusual in its focus on Davis’ mature career and on his working method of using preexisting motifs as springboards for new compositions.
 From 1939 on, he rarely painted a work that did not make reference, however hidden, to one or more of his earlier compositions.
 Such “appropriation” is a distinctive aspect of his mature art.